valleyjo/valleyjo.github.io/_posts/2013-03-01-dnlc-interview.md

 ###DNLC Interview Preparation
 I got the lowdown of what the interview would be like from both CJ and another close friend who also accepted a BTA internship for the upcoming summer.
 I found out I would have three total interviews, one behavioral and two case.
 For the behavioral I reviewed traditional behavioral interview resources from my career services department at school.
 For the case interview prep, I got a copy of [“Case In Point”](http://www.amazon.com/Case-Point-Complete-Interview-Preparation/dp/0971015864) which I recommend you study extensively if you are preparing for a case interview.

 “Case in Point” is pretty helpful but I found the practice case questions included in the book to be slightly irrelevant for a tech consulting interview.
-I would recommend you skip the practice questions in the book but throughly study the sections that explain how to tackle a case interview.
+I would recommend you skip the practice questions in the book but thoroughly study the sections that explain how to tackle a case interview.
 All case interviews are similarly structured and the book gives great insight on how you should prepare.
 Another one of my good friends works for Mckinsey as a consultant and he went over a few practice case interviews with me to get me prepared.

 One sample question he gave me was: “I run a company that produces web analytics software.
 In the past year my sales have gone down 35%.
 If I go through another year with similar losses I will be out of business.
 What can I do to improve my sales?”.